adrianwedd/Agentic-Index/docs/SCHEMA.md

 # Index Schema

 This document defines the fields produced by the Agentic Index enrichment pipeline.
 The resulting JSON is used by ranking tools and the website.
+For detailed metric descriptions and GitHub field mappings see [METRICS_SCHEMA.md](METRICS_SCHEMA.md).

 ## Field Reference